 The asylum industry of the 18th through 20th century is a subject I’m fascinated by.
 It shows the best and worst of humanity, our drive to help one another inextricably intertwined with our disgust with one another.
-When I came across these photos of asylum equipment from the mid 1800s to the mid 1900s, my first thought was to imagine them in use.
+When I came across these photos of asylum equipment from the mid-1800s to the mid-1900s, my first thought was to imagine them in use.
 I imagined myself strapped into the straight jacket, with the leather thongs immobilizing my head.
 At least they gave them an O-ring to breathe through.
-The restraint collar, in particular, looks like something out of a horror film – which makes sense, since psychiatric treatment has inspires so many horror films.
+The restraint collar, in particular, looks like something out of a horror film – which makes sense, since psychiatric treatment has inspired so many horror films.
 Many of these look like torture devices, and in a way they were – in that they were meant to torture the demons from your body.
 These give the sense that an asylum was merely a prison by another name.
 Check out our gallery of early asylum gear below.

 All images © Wellcome Library, London